-Dementia is a group of related symptoms associated with an on-going decline of brain functioning.
-This may include problems with memory loss, confusion, mood changes and difficulty with day-to-day tasks.
+Dementia is a group of related symptoms linked to the progressive decline of brain function.
+It can affect memory, thinking, behaviour and the ability to perform everyday activities.
+Common symptoms include memory loss, confusion, mood changes and difficulty with daily tasks.

-The biggest risk factor for dementia is age, but dementia is not an inevitable part of ageing.
-Although it is not possible to completely prevent dementia, leading a healthy lifestyle and taking regular exercise can lower the risk of dementia.
+While age is the biggest risk factor for dementia, dementia is not an inevitable part of ageing.
+Although it cannot be completely prevented, adopting a healthy lifestyle, including regular physical activity, a balanced diet and not smoking can help reduce the risk.

-There are different types of dementia; all of them are progressive and interfere with daily life.
-Alzheimer's disease and vascular dementia together make up the vast majority of cases.
-Although there is no cure for dementia, early diagnosis and the right treatment can slow its progress, help to maintain mental function, and give time to prepare and plan for the future.
-The estimated dementia diagnosis rate (aged 65 and over) for Sunderland in 2024 is 64.4 per 100,000.^{17 26}
+There are several different types of dementia, all of which are progressive and interfere with daily life.
+The most common forms are Alzheimer's disease and vascular dementia, which together account for the majority of cases.
+Although there is currently no cure, early diagnosis and appropriate support can help slow progression, maintain mental function, and allow individuals and families to prepare and plan for the future.
+As of 2024, the estimated dementia diagnosis rate for people aged 65 and over in Sunderland was 64.4 per 100,000^(18,26).

 - Dementia friendly programme

 - New medicine service

 - Discharge medicine service

 - Repeat medicine service

 - Provision of medicine in compliance aids (not a commissioned service but may be reasonable adjustment)

 - Care home advice and support

 - Healthy living advice

 - Signposting to other services